 The newest beauty trend is all about getting a natural glow, sans the sun’s rays (which is great because winter).
 But what exactly are these skin-brightening creams, and how do they work?
-A skin brightener lightens and evens out skin tone, says Stefani T. Kappel, MD, a cosmetic dermatologist and dermatological surgeon.
+A skin brightener lightens and evens out skin tone, says Stefani T. Kappel, MD, a board-certified dermatologist and cosmetic surgeon.
 “What makes skin ‘glow’ is having an even amount of pigmentation throughout your face,” Kappel says.
 “The brighteners will never take away from your natural pigmentation, which is a common misconception, but they do help lighten areas where there is too much pigmentation.”

 Basically, these products control the amount of melanin pigment produced in your skin—too much leads to melasma, uneven tone, and brown spots (by the way, skin brighteners are more than just creams—they run the gamut from serums to oils and even masks).
-There are actually 14 different steps that are necessary for melanin production.
+There are several different steps that are necessary for melanin production.
 “You can think of it as a ladder, and these products are taking different steps off of the ladder to block the production of melanin at the top,” says Kappel.

 Common ingredients in brighteners include hydroquinone, kojic acid, vitamin C, alpha-hydroxy acids, arbutin, retinol, and azelaic acid.
 Kappel says she must note that hydroquinone has gotten a bad rap because of some case studies in which large quantities were used.
 However, when it’s applied properly, she says, it’s safe and very effective.
-Also of importance: You can use skin-brightening creams year-round, but it’s best to focus on them this time of year.
-“It’s most effective to treat hyperpigmentation in the winter months when the sun’s rays aren’t as strong,” says Kappel.

-Scroll down to see the top 12 skin-brightening creams that Kappel and other skin experts always recommend.
+Scroll down to see the top 11 skin-brightening creams that Kappel and other skin experts always recommend.